 Gather students on meeting area.
 Show the students two containers; examples could include: a coffee cup and a gallon jug.
-Pose this question, "Which holds more marbles?"
+Pose this question, "Which holds more liquid?"
 Allow various students to respond.
 Include "How do you know?" questions.
-Use marbles to fill one of the containers and then pour the substance into the other container to determine if it would hold more, less, or the same amount.
+Use a substance to fill the one of the containers and then pour the substance into the other container to determine if it would hold more, less, or the same amount.
 Model on a chart how to write a math statement about the two objects.
 For example:

 Show the students that you have many different sizes of containers for each group.
 Have students make estimates about which container holds more and which container holds less.
-Allow children to use items (marbles, golf balls, paper wads, etc.) to fill the containers.
+Allow children to use a substance (sand, water, rice, beans, etc.) to fill the containers.
 Discuss which container holds the most, or the least.
-Discuss why it would not be appropriate to measure the plastic cup and coffee cup with tennis balls.
-Tell the students that part of being correct in math means choosing the right tool.
-The students should use their Math Journals to write true math statements about the comparisons making sure that they identify the unit of measurement.
+The students should use their Math Journals to write true math statements about the comparisons.

 All students in the group do not have to choose the same two objects to compare.
 Different comparisons between partners will encourage more productive discussions.
-For example, a coffee cup may less than a pitcher but more than a lid.
+For example, a coffee cup may hold less than a pitcher but more than a lid.
 Students can have these discussions when writing their math statements.
 Again, please note students are only comparing 2 items at a time.